Tiger I: Cost

-A substantial problem with the Tiger was that its production required considerable resources in terms of manpower and material, which led to it being expensive: the Tiger I cost over twice as much as a Panzer IV and four times as much as a StuG III assault gun.
-Partly because of their high cost, only 1,347 Tiger I and 492 Tiger II tanks were produced.
+A substantial problem with the Tiger was, as a heavy tank, its production required considerable resources in terms of manpower and material, which led to it being more expensive than armored vehicles such as the Panzer IV and the StuG III assault gun.
+The procurement cost of a Tiger I was 290,375 Reichsmark (RM); at this price, approximately 2.8 Panzer IV tanks or 3.5 StuG III assault guns could be procured for the cost of a single Tiger.
+Henschel estimated an export price of RM645,000 for delivery of a Tiger to the Japanese government in December 1942.
+However, the Tigerfibel crew manual of 1 August 1943 stated that each Tiger cost RM800,000 and required 300,000 work-hours.
+Steven J. Zaloga regarded the Japanese purchase price as being closer to the Tiger's underlying production cost, while Bruce Newsome argued that the Tiger was sold with a profit margin of 55 percent and that the higher figures presented in the Tigerfibel reflected wartime propaganda intended to encourage operational efficiency.
+According to Newsome, Tigers were relatively rare because they were produced in part of one factory, not because they were relatively difficult to produce.
+Only 1,347 Tiger I and 492 Tiger II tanks were built.

 The closest counterpart to the Tiger from the United States was the M26 Pershing (around 200 deployed to the European Theater of Operations (ETO) during the war) and the IS-2 from the USSR (about 3,800 built during the conflict).

 From a technical point of view, it was better than its contemporaries.
-Despite the low number produced, shortages in qualified crew and the considerable fuel consumption in the face of ever shrinking resources, Tigers (including Tiger IIs) destroyed at least 10,300 enemy tanks and 11,380 anti-tank guns and artillery pieces for the loss of 1,725 Tigers (including large numbers of operational and strategic losses, i.e. abandoned, broken down, etc.).
+Despite the low number produced, shortages in qualified crew and the considerable fuel consumption in the face of ever shrinking resources, Tigers (including Tiger IIs) destroyed at least 8,100 enemy tanks and 11,380 anti-tank guns and artillery pieces for the loss of 1,725 Tigers (including large numbers of operational and strategic losses, i.e. abandoned, broken down, etc.).